Over 86,000 Arrested During El Salvador’s State of Exception

 State of Exception Success

-The controversial State of Exception has the approval of most Salvadorans; it is also credited for reducing the country’s homicide rate and achieving many days with zero homicides.
+The controversial State of Exception has the approval of most Salvadorans; it is also credited with reducing the country’s homicide rate and achieving many days with zero homicides.

 While local and international human rights organizations frequently criticize the State of Exception and advocate for its termination, the Bukele administration has reiterated its commitment to sustain it until every gang member is removed from the streets.